FAQs

 The educational service agencies, or ISDs, were created by laws passed in 1962.
 The duties of these organizations were 1) to make sure the school districts counted students accurately so they could obtain the correct state funds, and 2) to provide the services and programs that would be too expensive for a local district to provide on its own.
 We were established to be regional collaborators and help keep costs down for the schools.
 That's what we were created to do and, 50 years later, continue to do.
 This is a job that has taken on ever- greater significance in the past decade of school funding cuts and rapidly rising costs.

-Kent ISD is one of the largest in the state, serving more than 300 schools and 23 school districts, more than 117,000 students and 8,000 educators.
-Kent ISD offers several hundred programs, initiatives and services on a regional basis, with the Tech Center alone offering 25 different career programs.
-Our Special Education area oversees 20 center programs on four campuses, and our professional development serves thousands of participants, just as examples.
+Kent ISD is one of the largest in the state, serving more than 280 schools and 20 school districts, more than 100,000 students and 8,000 educators.
+Kent ISD offers several hundred programs, initiatives and services on a regional basis, with the Tech Center alone offering nearly 30 different career programs.
+Our Special Education team oversees several student programs, and our professional development serves thousands of participants, just as examples.

 Why do ISD's have such an odd name?